Burning and Air Quality

 To protect and improve air quality in the Cowichan Region, the CVRD has drafted two bylaws which regulate backyard burning and landclearing debris burning.
 Make sure that you know the rules before you burn!

-If you heat your home with a woodstove, you may also be eligible for the 2019 Woodstove Replacement Program.
-(Note: All 2019 woodstove replacement rebates have now been distributed.
-Please check back in 2020 for rebates for woodstove replacements occurring on or after February 1, 2020).
+If you heat your home with a woodstove, you may also be eligible for a rebate through the 2020 Woodstove Replacement Program.

 Smoke Pollution and Your Health

 Scientific evidence indicates a strong link between air pollution levels and impacts on human health.
-Burning yard waste in your backyard, or improperly using a woodstove for home heating, spread invisible, toxic chemicals throughout the region.
-These chemicals include dioxins, furans, arsenic, mercury, PCBs, lead, carbon monoxide, nitrogen oxides, sulphur oxides, hydrochloric acid, and fine particular matter (PM2.5).
+Burning yard waste in your backyard or improperly using a woodstove for home heating spreads invisible, toxic chemicals throughout the region.
+These chemicals include dioxins, furans, arsenic, mercury, PCBs, lead, carbon monoxide, nitrogen oxides, sulphur oxides, hydrochloric acid and fine particulate matter (PM2.5).